atlassian/react-sweet-state/README.md

 ## Philosophy

 sweet-state is heavily inspired by Redux, the main difference is the lack of reducers.
-Instead of React Provider and Consumer, we have `Container` and `Subscriber`, connected to the same instance of a Store (defined as actions and initial state) and make it's state (or part of it) and the actions bound to the instance available via render-prop API.
+Instead of React Provider and Consumer, it provides `Container` and `Subscriber`, connected to the same instance of a Store (defined as actions and initial state), making its state (or part of it) and actions available via render-prop or hooks APIs.

-Each `Subscriber` is responsible to get the instantiated Store (creating a new one with `initialState` if necessary).
-That makes sharing state across you project extremely easy.
+Each `Subscriber`, or `Hook`, is responsible to get the instantiated Store (creating a new one with `initialState` if necessary), allowing sharing state across you project extremely easy.

-Similar to Redux thunk, actions receive a set of arguments to get and mutate the state.
-The default `setState` implementation is similar to React `setState`, called with an object that will be shallow merged with the current state.
-But you are free to replace that with something different, even like `immer` for instance.
+Similar to Redux thunks, actions receive a set of arguments to get and mutate the state.
+The default `setState` implementation is similar to React `setState`, accepting an object that will be shallow merged with the current state.
+However you are free to replace the built in `setState` logic with custom, like `immer` for instance.

 ## Basic usage